-Climate-related hazards, such as flash floods and landslides, have contributed to an increase in disasters affecting a growing number of people in mountain regions and further downstream (high confidence).
-The resulting number of disasters has increased, however there is limited evidence that this is due to changes in the underlying hazard processes, pointing mainly to increasing levels of exposure (medium confidence). {CCP5.2.6; CCP5.2.7; CCP5.3.2.1}.
+further downstream (high confidence).
+As a result, the number of disasters has increased; however, there is limited evidence that this is due to changes in the underlying hazard processes, pointing mainly to increasing levels of exposure (medium confidence). {CCP5.2.6; CCP5.2.7; CCP5.3.2.1}.

-Adaptation responses to climate-driven impacts in mountain regions vary significantly in terms of goals and priorities, scope, depth and speed of implementation, governance and modes of decision-making, and the extent of financial and other resources to implement them (high confidence).
-Observed adaptation responses in mountains are largely incremental and mainly focus on early warning systems and the diversification of livelihood strategies in smallholder agriculture, pastoralism, and tourism.
-However, there is limited evidence of the feasibility and long-term effectiveness of these measures to address climate-related impacts and related losses and damages, including in cities and settlements experiencing changing demographics. {CCP5.2.4; CCP5.2.7.2}
+Adaptation responses to climate-driven impacts in mountain regions vary significantly in terms of goals and priorities, scope, depth and speed of implementation, governance and modes of decision-making and the extent of financial and other resources to implement them (high confidence).
+Observed adaptation responses in mountains are largely incremental and mainly focus on early warning systems and the diversification of livelihood strategies in smallholder agriculture, pastoralism and tourism.
+However, there is limited evidence of the feasibility and long-term effectiveness of these measures in addressing climate-related impacts and related losses and damages, including in cities and settlements experiencing changing demographics. {CCP5.2.4; CCP5.2.7.2}